mushogenshin/mshgsh-zola-site/content/houdini-docker-apple.md

 ### 3. Error on executing hython due to QEMU cpuinfo support

-Following the subsequent instructions in the `README`, from this single Houdini image we can spawn two containers: one serving the license, and the other running hython.
+Following the subsequent instructions in the `README`, from this single Houdini image we can spawn two containers: one serving the licenses, and the other running `hython`.

 - The first container of `sesinetd` runs with no problem: